-8 EUT Testing Position
+9 EUT Testing Position

-This EUT was tested in ten different positions.
-They are right cheek/right tilted/left cheek/left tilted for head, Front/Back/Right Side/Top Side/Bottom Side of the EUT with phantom 10 mm gap, as illustrated below, please refer to Annex B for the test setup photos.
+This EUT was tested in six different positions.
+They are Front/Back/Left/Right/Top/Bottom Side of the EUT with phantom 0 mm gap, as illustrated below, please refer to Annex B for the test setup photos.

-8.1 SAR Evaluations near the Mouth/Jaw Regions of the SAM Phantom
+9.1 SAR Evaluations near the Mouth/Jaw Regions of the SAM

 Antennas located near the bottom of a phone may require SAR measurements around the mouth and jaw regions of the SAM head phantom.
 This typically applies to clam-shell style phones that are generally longer in the unfolded normal use positions or to certain older style long rectangular phones.

 Under these circumstances, the following procedures apply, adopted from the FCC guidance on SAR handsets document FCC KDB Publication 648474 D04v01r03.
 The SAR required in these regions of SAM should be measured using a flat phantom.
 The phone should be positioned with a separation distance of 4 mm between the ear reference point (ERP) and the outer surface of the flat phantom shell.
 While maintaining this distance at the ERP location, the low (bottom) edge of the phone should be lowered from the phantom to establish the same separation distance between the peak SAR locations identified by the truncated partial SAR distribution measured with the SAM phantom.
 The distance from the peak SAR location to the phone is determined by the straight line passing perpendicularly through the phantom surface.
 When it is not feasible to maintain 4 mm separation at the ERP while also establishing the required separation at the peak SAR location, the top edge of the phone will be allowed to touch the phantom with a separation < 4 mm at the ERP.
 The phone should not be tilted to the left or right while placed in this inclined position to the flat phantom.

-8.2 Body Worn Accessory Configurations
+9.2 Body Worn Accessory Configurations